 The Rasmussen Graduate Fellowships, funded by the Rasmussen Fellowships endowment, are given in recognition of demonstrated scholarship and integrity.
 These awards will be made to students who are strong enough to be recipients of University Distinguished Fellowships or University Enrichment Fellowships but are not eligible because they are not external applicants to MSU.

-Departments, programs and colleges may nominate students whom they have admitted for a doctoral or master of fine arts program for 2017, who are currently in MSU undergraduate and graduate programs.
+Departments, programs and colleges may nominate students whom they have admitted for a doctoral or Master of Fine Arts program for 2022, who are currently in MSU undergraduate and graduate programs.

 Terms of Award